cse110-w21-group1/cse110-w21-group1/admin/cipipeline/phase1.md

 ## Unit tests via automation (ex.
 Jest, Tape, Ava, Cypress, Mocha/Chai, etc.)*
 - Will install Mocha which is a test framework running on Node.js
-- Decided to pick Mocha bevause it has a clear documentation and we love Mocha(drink)
+- Decided to pick Mocha because it has a clear documentation and we love Mocha(drink)
 - Testing will mostly happen on the devevlopment branch after it has been peer-reviewed

 ## Documentation generation via automation (ex.
 JSDocs)